-Student Name: Student #
+Student Name: Student ! #:

 Date: E-mail:

 Phone Number:

-The Bachelor of Arts in Applied Criminology-Honours program is intended to provide students with additional self-directed research experience in a criminological area, which may aid in the pursuit of further training in graduate programs.

-In order to apply, students must have written commitment (signed below) from a Criminology faculty member at Douglas College who agrees to supervise the Honours Thesis.
-A letter of support from your supervisor must be attached to this application.
+- 1. The Bachelor of Arts in Applied Criminology-Honours program is intended to provide students with additional self-directed research experience in a criminological area, which may aid in the pursuit of further training in graduate programs. - In order to apply, students must have written commitment (signed below) from a Criminology faculty member at Douglas College who agrees to supervise the Honours Thesis.
+A letter of support from your supervisor must be attached to this application. - 3.
 Students typically apply to the Honours program near the end of their third year in the BA Applied Criminology program, to commence studies the following Fall.
 Students must submit their application by May1.
-Entry is once per year (Fall).
+Entry is once per year (Fall). - 4.
 Admission to the BA Applied Criminology Honours program is very competitive and is limited to 8-10 students per academic year (Fall entry).
-In order to be admitted, students must achieve a minimum cumulative GPA of 3.3.

-5. To apply, you must first submit this form for consideration to Criminology Coordinator, Department of Criminology, Douglas College (New West campus), crimcoordinator@douglascollege.ca
+In order to be admitted, students must achieve a minimum program GPA of 3.3. - 5.
+To apply, you must first submit this form for consideration to Criminology Coordinator, Department of Criminology, Douglas College (New West campus), crimcoordinator@douglascollege.ca

-Required at Time of Application (May 1): Minimum Actual
+Required l at T ime of Appl ication (May 1): ~ (0.0.4.)

-Cumulative Grade Point Average (CGPA) 3.3
+Program Grade Point Average (GPA)

-Credit Hours Completed 75
+Credit Hours Completed